30 Year Term Life Insurance Is an AWESOME Product! Find Out Why Now.

-Please remember as always these quotes are just for reference.
-Each life insurance company has very different underwriting guidelines so it’s important to evaluate them before you apply.
+Please remember as always these quotes I am including are just for reference.
 Doing your homework can literally save you 10’s of thousands of dollars over the course of your term.

 Obviously, your health plays a big role in how much you pay for life insurance.
 The one thing I would say however is that you need a real understanding of underwriting to evaluate this properly.

 First of all, most people underestimate their health.
 I think there is a fear of being sick that keeps people in a constant state of vigilance.

 Another issues I see all the time is that clients overestimate the impact of well-controlled conditions like high blood pressure and elevated cholesterol.